Bali vs Lombok: An Honest Comparison

 • Climb 3 volcanoes

-• Sunbathe at countless beaches
+• Sunbathe at numerous beaches

 • Watch spectacular sunsets and sunrises